Clivern/Lynx/docs/_documentation/api-and-tf-provider.md

 }
 ```

-The provided code is a Terraform configuration that uses the "lynx" provider to manage resources in a hypothetical API.
+The provided code is a Terraform configuration that uses the `lynx` provider to manage resources in a hypothetical API.
 Here's a brief explanation:

 #### Providers

-The `required_providers` block specifies that the `lynx provider` (version 0.3.0) should be used.
+The `required_providers` block specifies that the `lynx provider` (version `0.3.0`) should be used.
 The provider block configures the `lynx provider` with the `API URL` and `API key`.

 #### Resources